Blood Products

 White blood cells (WBCs)

-Granulocytes may be transfused when sepsis occurs in a patient with profound persistent neutropenia Neutropenia Neutropenia is a reduction in the blood neutrophil count.
-If it is severe, the risk and severity of bacterial and fungal infections increase.
-Focal symptoms of infection may be muted, but fever... read more (neutrophils < 500/mcL [0.5 × 109/L]) who is unresponsive to antibiotics.
-Granulocytes must be given within 24 hours of harvest; however, testing for HIV, hepatitis, human T-cell lymphotropic virus, and syphilis may not be completed before infusion.
-Because of improved antibiotic therapy and drugs that stimulate granulocyte production during chemotherapy, granulocytes are seldom used.
+Granulocytes may be transfused when sepsis occurs in a patient with profound persistent neutropenia (neutrophils < 500/mcL [0.5 × 109/L]) who is unresponsive to antibiotics.
+Granulocytes are stored at room temperature and must be given within 24 hours of collection; however, testing for HIV, hepatitis, human T-cell lymphotropic virus, and syphilis may not be completed before infusion.
+Because of improved antibiotic therapy and medications that stimulate granulocyte production during chemotherapy, granulocytes are seldom used.

 Immune globulins